devanshpokhariya585/iquestwebsite/README.md

 # Innovators Quest - DEVANSH POKHARIYA

-An immersive, WebGL-driven landing page for the Innovators Quest tech club, styled as an **electric-pink + white "neo-city"** neon experience.
+An WebGL-driven landing page for the Innovators Quest club, styled as an **electric-pink + white "neo-city"** neon experience.
 The signature element is a real **3D microchip**: it floats, reacts to your cursor, and splits open on click to reveal a glowing core with rising energy motes.